Bull Creek Outfitters

 “A ZONE” (South) = Opens: March 5, 2014, closes April 10, 2014 (South of State Road 70) (Youth – Feb.
 28- Mar.
 1)

 (Gobblers or bearded turkeys only)

 The hunt location will depend on the hunt type you select and permits drawn if a public land hunt is selected.

 The public land varies greatly from tract to tract and has varying turkey population density.

 New for the 2014 spring season, We have added a new 1,200 ac tract that is built for turkey hunting.
 The property has numerous areas of mature hardwoods, open pastures with scattered live oaks and adjoining crop fields.
-Preliminary scouting has shown that the tract has an excellent turkey population.

 Reservations & Deposit: